SIHLE-MTSHALI/DishDabble/README.md

 3. Integrate with external APIs for nutritional information
 4. Implement a recommendation system based on user preferences
 5. Add social media sharing capabilities
+6. Enhance real-time features using Socket.io
+7. Implement a chat system for users to discuss recipes
+8. Add a feature for users to create and share cooking videos

 ## Contributing